ws111994/Guide-to-Notion/docs/troubleshooting.md

 ### Can I @-mention my entire workspace, or a group of people?
 - Not at the moment, unfortunately.
-- It will be supported in the neaer future, please stay tuned.
+- It will be supported in the near future, please stay tuned.

 ### Does Notion suuport custom domains?
 - You could customize the last part of the URL.
 For example, you could customize your URL to _www.notion.so/customizablepart_.